 If you have questions about which SPIN(s) to use, please contact your account team or contact an AT&T Education Specialist for more information.
 Additional information regarding SPINs is available on the Universal Service Administrative Company (USAC) website @ http://www.universalservice.org/sl/

 Upon receipt of the Funding Commitment Decision Letter from the Universal Service Administrative Company (USAC) Schools and Libraries Division (SLD), AT&T will send a welcome package and instructions for each AT&T SPIN you identified on your Form 471 application(s) for each Funding Request.

 E-rate disbursements methods are Billed Entity Applicant Reimbursement (BEAR) - Form 472 or Service Provider Invoice (SPI) - Form 474.
 Click here for details.

-ARF stands for AT&T Reimbursement Form which is utilized for the Service Provider Invoice (SPI) discount method for the following SPINs:
+AT&T utilizes discounting variations for the Service Provider Invoice (SPI) discount method for the following SPINs:

 - 143001113 (AT&T Corp ACC Long Distance Corp)

 Instructions and SPI options will be included in the welcome package sent to you from AT&T. After completion of your Account Profile (a.k.a.
 GRID), an email will be sent indicating which discount method applies to each of your accounts.

 To obtain information on other Universal Service Programs, including the Rural Health Care Program, please visit the Universal Service Administrative Company’s web site: http://www.universalservice.org/